Bastardkb/Charybdis/readme.md

 - Website: https://bastardkb.com/
 - Docs: https://docs.bastardkb.com

-# Support me on Patreon

-If you like the keyboard, please consider helping me with Patreon: https://www.patreon.com/bastardkb

-I post regular updates and hindsight on my work.
-I work full time on keyboard innovation, and this helps a lot !

 # License

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.